sampingantech/docker-android-build-box/README.md

 Android Platform version available.
 This generated large Docker images, around 5 GB.
 Newer versions of `android` only include a subset of the newest Android Tools, so the Docker images are smaller.

+## 2.0.0

+BREAKING CHANGES

+* We remove most of unused dependencies (as we didn't use it currently) to speed up Docker build
+* Remove Flutter
+* Remove NodeJS & React Native
+* Remove Python (seems never exist previously in the author repo?)
+* Remove NDK

 ## 1.23.1